 - 1. Pull the cable out through the lower right corner of the back plate. - 2.
-Route the cable counterclockwise around the outside of the back plate. - Important: In the following step, install the cable using a torque wrench and torque not to exceed 8 lb-in.
-If a torque wrench is not available, install the coaxial cable using a plain wrench and tighten to "snug + 1⁄2 turn."
-You may also use a wrench on the internal nut to help tighten the connection. - 3.
-Attach the connector on the cable to the connector on the tuner cable and tighten the two connectors securely using two 7/16-inch open-end wrenches.
+Route the cable counterclockwise around the outside of the back plate.

+Important: In the following step, one of the two wrenches should be a torque wrench set to 30 in-lb.

+- 3. Attach the connector on the cable to the connector on the tuner cable and tighten the two connectors securely using two 7/16-inch open-end wrenches.
 Position both connectors above the upper right corner of the back plate. - 4.
 Use a plastic tie to secure the connectors to the top of the back plate.
 Pass the tie through the two small holes near the upper right corner of the back plate, then wrap it around the connectors and tighten it securely.
 Cut off and remove the protruding end of the tie.